boriskostadinov/webproject/README.md

-# webproject
+# WEBDesign final project

-11th grade web year project
+This is my 11th grade end-of-a-year project

+## Porpouse

+The main purpose of this project is basicly to pass 11th grade :D

+## The site is hosted here: https://boriskostadinov.github.io/webproject/

+## Here are some screenshots of some pages